-The NANOVEA Mechanical Tester in the Nano Scratch Tester mode allows simulation of many real-life failures of paint coatings and hard coats.
-By applying increasing loads in a controlled and closely monitored manner, the instrument allows to identify at what load failures occur.
+Nanovea Mechanical Tester, during Nano Scratch Tester Mode, allows simulation of many real-life failures of paint coatings and hard coats.
+By applying increasing loads in a controlled and closely monitored fashion, the instrument allows to identify at what load failures occur.
 This can then be used as a way to determine quantitative values for scratch resistance.
-The coating tested, with no weathering, is known to have a first crack at about 22 mN.
-With values closer to 5 mN, it is clear that the 7 year lap has degraded the paint.
+The coating tested, with no weathering, is known to have a first crack at about 22mN.
+With values closer to 5mN, it is clear that the 7 year lap has degraded the paint.
 Compensating for the original profile allows to obtain corrected depth during the scratch and also to measure the residual depth after the scratch.
 This gives extra information on the plastic versus elastic behavior of the coating under increasing load.
 Both cracking and the information on deformation can be of great use for improving the hard coat.
-The very small standard deviations also show the reproducibility of the technique of the instrument which can help manufacturers improved the quality of their hard coat/paint and study weathering effects.
+The very small standard deviations also show the reproducibility of the technique of the instrument which can help manufacturers improved the quality of their hard coat / paint and study weathering effects.